 It’s time to Wake Up!

-Rick Burnett Baker: The Architecture of Grief and Redemption™
+Rick Burnett Baker: “On The Edge of An Island”

-Rick Burnett Baker, a native Texan, holds a BA degree in Asian Studies, and Classical Chinese Literature, a Graduate Certificate in US Urban Policy, and a Masters (MRP) in Regional and Urban Planning, Third World.
-He has worked and lived in Honduras, Saudi Arabia, and throughout Southeast Asia, China, and Northern Africa based out of Singapore.
+Rick Burnett Baker, a native Texan, holds a BA degree in Asian Studies and Classical Chinese Literature, a Graduate Certificate in US Urban Policy, and a Masters (MRP) in Regional and Urban Planning.
+His masters thesis was a discussion of nation building in Singapore.